gdmoney/product-availability-checker/README.md

 - run it with GitHub Actions - **DONE**
 - add URL links in the text file
 - use AWS SNS, SQS, or SES to send email instead of YagMail
+- containerize it

 ## Issues
 - sends email even when all of the products are out of stock - **FIXED**
+- only GCP email came, not AWS, GitHub, or when run locally (09.15.2020)